DaviD4Chirino/david-personal-website/articles/awesome-custom-cursor.md

 Now, Godot does not have animated cursors, its just static images so what I took the animation system of v1.x and made is so on every shape change you play an invisible animation, and i project the current animation image into the mouse.
 In other words **We force the engine to be animated by changing the frames mannually.**

-There's still the drawback of only having 17 shapes, if you're making an app or just want more shapes, tough luck, but i still have v1.x avalible if you're in the need of more shapes.
+There's still the drawback of only having 17 shapes, if you're making an app or just want more shapes, tough luck, but i still have v1.x available if you're in the need of more shapes.

 You can get these versions: